autoreleasefool/hive-engine/README.md

    - There should be no errors or violations.
 If there are, please fix them before opening a PR.
 3. Open a PR with your changes 👍
 4. CI will run your changes and ensure they build and pass all tests on Linux and macOS

+## Notice

+Hive Engine is not affiliated with Gen42 Games in any way.